powercodeacademy/rails-assessment-two/README.md

   * Select a sweet from a dropdown.
   * Leave a comment.

-9. Make sure that every `vendor_sweet` association record **MUST** include a sweet and a comment.

-10. Make sure a user cannot add more than one of the same sweets to a vendor.
+9. Make sure a user cannot create a `vendor_sweet` without a comment & a sweet.

-11. After submitting this form we should end up in the same view we were just on, but this time we should be able to see the sweet along with its comment.
+10. After submitting this form, we should end up in the same view we were just on, but this time we should be able to see the sweet along with its comment.

 ### Hints / Tips